amitgiri-13/Slide-and-Solve/README.md

-# Eight Puzzle Game
+# Slide and Solve the Puzzle

+Slide the numbered tiles into order and solve the classic eight-piece puzzle!
 This is simple implementation of classic eight puzzle game using Python Tkinter library for GUI.

 ## Table Of Contents
 - [Overview](#overview)